 - dry mouth and throat

-No scientific evidence indicates that marijuana improves hearing, eyesight, and skin sensitivity.
+No scientific evidence indicates that cannabis products improve hearing, eyesight, and skin sensitivity.

-Marijuana use increases the heart rate by as much as 50 percent, depending on the amount of THC it contains.
+The drug increases the heart rate by as much as 50 percent, depending on the amount of THC.
 It can also cause chest pain in people who have a poor blood supply to the heart – and it produces these effects more rapidly than tobacco smoke does.

 Scientists believe that marijuana can be especially harmful to the lungs because users often inhale the unfiltered smoke deeply and hold it in their lungs as long as possible.
 Therefore, the smoke is in contact with lung tissues for long periods of time, which irritates the lungs and damages the way they work.

-Laboratory studies have shown that animals exhibit symptoms of drug withdrawal after cessation of prolonged marijuana administration.
-Some human studies have also demonstrated withdrawal symptoms such as irritability, stomach pain, aggression, and anxiety after cessation of oral administration of tetrahydrocannabinol (THC), marijuana’s principal psychoactive component.
-Now, NIDA-supported researchers at McLean Hospital in Belmont, Massachusetts, and Columbia University in New York City have shown that individuals who regularly smoke marijuana experience withdrawal symptoms after they stop smoking the drug.
+Laboratory studies have shown that animals exhibit symptoms of drug withdrawal after cessation of prolonged administration.
+Some human studies have also demonstrated withdrawal symptoms such as irritability, stomach pain, aggression, and anxiety after stopping oral administration of tetrahydrocannabinol (THC).
+NIDA-supported researchers at McLean Hospital in Belmont, Massachusetts, and Columbia University in New York City have shown that individuals who regularly smoke it experience withdrawal symptoms after they stop smoking the drug.

 Signs of Marijuana Abuse